 - Adult products, for example, personal massagers, lubricants, and wellness devices, are enclosed in opaque poly mailers with abbreviated return addresses.

-- High-value electronics, for example, smartphones, solid-state drives, and cameras, are placed inside secondary unbranded boxes to mask resale value.
+- High-value electronics such as smartphones, solid-state drives, and cameras get placed inside secondary unbranded boxes to mask resale value.

 - Personal care items, for example, hair loss treatments, skin condition remedies, and hygiene products, are labeled under generic household categories.